wbzhou2001/wbzhou2001.github.io/index.md

 I am a Ph.D. student in Machine Learning and Public Policy at [Carnegie Mellon University](https://www.cmu.edu/), advised by [Woody Zhu](https://sites.google.com/view/woodyzhu).
 I received my B.S. in Statistics at [University of Science and Technology of China](https://en.ustc.edu.cn/) in 2023.

-My research interest lies broadly in studying data-driven decision-making problems in real-world applications such as sustainability and public health.
-I develop new statistical machine learning tools for this purpose, spanning topics such as generative models, uncertainty quantification, and causal inference.
+I am interested in developing tools for analyzing complex data and guiding practical decision-making.
+My works span across topics in machine learning, uncertainty quantificaiton, spatio-temporal modeling and causal inference.
+Some of my recent efforts have been focusing on applications in sustainability and health data science.

 ## Research